MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 - Refactored data queries and optimized asset loading to achieve a Time to Interactive (TTI) of under 2 seconds, ensuring rapid access to critical health information for patients.
 - Implemented Cloudflare CDN for efficient content caching and lazy loading of assets, minimizing page load times and improving the overall user experience, especially on slower connections.
 - Structured GraphQL queries on a per-route basis to prevent over-fetching of data and reduce build times, contributing to a faster and more efficient website.
+- Implemented SSR and optimized bundle delivery to maintain high page speed and make the pages easily crawlable by search engines.

 **Technical Challenges Overcome:**